virtualwiz/tinymlp/README.md

 $ ./demo
 ```

 As the program uses only the basic gradient descent algorithm, it may be trapped in a local optimal solution.
-If error stops going down please terminate it and run again, it should start from another random point in the error space.
+If the error function still does not converge to the target value after a certain number of epochs, it will automatically start from another random point in the error space.